Biography

 Responsibilities include:

-• Leading a team of 10 students, to design and manufacture a liquid-liquid propulstion system.
+• Led a team of 10 students within the propulsion department to design a propulsion system.

 Arizona State University